Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 ISO 9001 – Quality Management

-Many federal agencies and prime contractors expect suppliers to operate under a formal Quality Management System.
+Many federal agencies and prime contractors expect suppliers to operate under a structured quality system.

 ISO 9001 supports: